kcoton/wardrobeOrganizer/README.md

 ## User Stories
 As a user, I want to:
 - be able to add clothing pieces to my clothing collection
-- view a list of all the clothing I have added as well as see total number
+- view a list of all the clothing I have added as well as see the total number of pieces
-- be able to see total number of specific clothing types
+- be able to see total number of pieces of specific types of clothing
 - be able to select specific clothing pieces, and add tags for that piece (i.e. "formal")